Surface-Based Retrieval Reduces Perplexity of Retrieval-Augmented Language Models: Limitations

 \section{Limitations}

 We only experiment with one type of retrieval-augmented language models, i.e., \RETRO.
 However, the ways the other models retrieve neighbors and integrate them are not so much different to affect the results in this paper.
 The experiments in this paper are done with a small size \RETRO\ model and data compared to the sizes considered by \citet{retro}, due to computational limitations.
-According to the same paper however, the gains should be constant with the increase of the model and retrieval set size.
+According to the same authors, however, the gains should be constant with the increase of the model and retrieval set size.
 The larger models are mainly different in their behavior when there is no overlap.
 However, this should not affect the \emph{copying} tendency of these models tremendously, as it is still the easiest way to generate the next token.
-It is also worth noting that \RETROOFF\ is trained using retrieval and then the retrieval is turned off.
-So it is not a complete retrieval-free model.
+It is also worth noting that \RETROOFF, while not using retrieval at test time, is still \emph{trained} using retrieval -- so it is not a complete retrieval-free model.
 The results presented by \citet{retro} however, show that \RETROOFF\ is on a par with their retrieval-free baseline in terms of \BPB.
 Finally, we note that our evaluations have only considered the perplexity under teacher forcing, and we have not investigated the behavior of the model in free-form generation or with any kind of fine-tuning.